Weaponized Social Media: A New Era of Misinformation

 This is the basic recipe I use when I help my clients build campaigns.
 But, misinformation brokers use these tactics as well.

-My Misinformation Village ad
+Example: My DEFCON Misinformation Village ad

 I made a target audience based on the other speakers’ profiles.